 1 Framework of inheritance tax

-If the total value of properties acquired by inheritance or bequest and properties acquired under taxation by settlement at the time of inheritance (after subtracting the amount of debt, etc., and adding the value of properties donated within three years before commencement of inheritance) exceeded the amount of basic exemption, inheritance tax is imposed on the excess amount (total taxable estate).
+If the total value of properties acquired by inheritance or bequest (Note 1) and properties acquired under taxation by settlement at the time of inheritance (after subtracting the amount of debt, etc., and if there are properties acquired from the decedent as a gift related to taxation for calendar year during the period subject to additional tax (Note 2), the value of those properties at the time of gift (Note 3) is added) exceeded the amount of basic exemption, inheritance tax is imposed on the excess amount (total taxable estate).

-In this case, a declaration and payment of inheritance tax is required within ten months from the day following the day when the death of the decedent (Note) was notified.
+In this case, a declaration and payment of inheritance tax is required within ten months from the day following the day when the death of the decedent (Note 4) was notified.

 2 The amount of basic exemption and net estate